FoxComm/highlander/README.md

 Isaac
 =========================

-Isaac is a prototype auth service which validates JWT tokens quickly.
+Isaac is an auth service which validates JWT tokens as fast as possible.
 Maybe it will generate them one day too.

 Validation